dmuley/lc-simulation/README.md

 The processing\_pipeline folder contains an earlier pipeline that works only for a single-planet, single-star case.
 This code can be run out-of-the-box but is slow and of limited capability.
 As of now the nested-Keplerian does not directly feed into the light-curve integrator.

+_Please do not look into folders marked "old", "misc", or similar.
+Much of that code is experimental or brief tried-and-failed snippets which may not even run, or if it does may be too slow, untested or unreliable to be useful._

 Todo list:

 + Seamless transition from nested-Keplerian to integrator, optimize selections of planets and stars to ensure minimal computation time.
 Treat the multiple-star case.